arrozet/AImbot/README.md

 ## Features

 - **Real-time detection**: processes video frames in real-time to detect targets using the YOLO model.
-- **Head position identification**: Identifies head positions within detected targets, utilizing SIFT as a fallback method.
+- **Head position identification**: identifies head positions within detected targets, utilizing SIFT as a fallback method.
 - **Automated interaction**: optionally aims and performs actions (e.g., shooting) at detected targets using a Razer mouse controller.
 - **Performance monitoring**: calculates and displays average FPS and inference time per frame.
 - **Visualization**: displays bounding boxes, labels, and head markers on the video feed for visual debugging.